Bikilaketema/alx-low_level_programming/0x01-variables_if_else_while/README.md

-The README.md file of 0x01-variables if else while dir.
+My readme file for 0x01-variables if else while